Aspenini/ytboop/docs/README.md

-# Frontend for YTBoop
+# YTBoop Frontend
-This folder is deployed to GitHub Pages.
+This folder is served on GitHub Pages.